keptn/enhancement-proposals/text/0004-enriched-indicator-value.md

 ## Trade-offs and mitigations

 *What are some drawbacks?
 What are some ways that they might be mitigated?*: A drawback is the amount of data stored by Keptn.
 The internal data store of Keptn should not grow due to data that is not needed.
-There should be an agreement on how many values are returned (see open question).
+There should be an agreement on how many values for an indicator are provided (see open question).

 ## Breaking changes

-There is no breaking change since this KEP just adds a property to an event, but does not remove or rename a property
+There is no breaking change since this KEP just adds two properties to an event, but does not remove or rename a property.

 ## Open questions

-Sending all data that is available for an indicator does not make sense since it is then duplicated.
-The origin of the data should be the monitoring/testing tool that provides the data for the SLI-provider.
+Sending all data that is available for an indicator does not make sense since it is then a duplicate to the original data set.
+The origin of the data has to be the monitoring/testing tool that provides the data for the SLI-provider.
 It should be clarified, how many values make sense.